Understanding what factors impact the cost of a website

 - Magento 2

-Each option will also impact costs.
+Each option will have an impact on costs.
 A good web agency will explain the options to you, including the pros and cons of off-the-shelf vs bespoke web development.

 Once the choice of platform has been made, a final cost can be provided.